noahfalk/opentelemetry-dotnet/example3/readme.md

 - To maintain zero/minimal differences between OpenTelemetry specification and .NET runtime
 - To use this project as an informed starting base for discussion with wider OpenTelemetry community

+## Principles

+- .NET provides a way to pass datapoints (un-opinionated) in a Time Series.
+With optional metadata / hints for downstream interpretation.

+- .NET may implement and deliver counters (derived from .NET MetricBase) with it's own Semantic. (i.e. Counter with Add(), ElapsedDuration as a IDisposable, etc...)

+- OTel may implement and deliver counters (derived from .NET MetricBase) with it's own Semantic. (i.e. UpCounter with Inc(), ValueRecorder with Record(), etc...)

+- MetricBase will report datapoints into the .NET MetricSource interface (EventSource/EventListener model).
+OTel SDK will attached as a MetricListeners.

+- SDKs will be opinionated!
+Thus, datapoints will be interpreted based on it's counter "type" for aggregators, processors, exporters, etc...

+  - For unknown "type", it is treated as a pass-thru / standard Time Series (i.e. as Gauge)

+- Exporters will need to "normalize" datapoints into "un-opinionated" OTLP

 # Topics

 ## What should 'Instrument' concepts be named?